top of page

 Research Area | 01

-To address health disparities, one common intervention strategy is to target relevant information to high-risk audiences to increase information access and motivate behavior change.
-However, I theorize that these efforts can backfire when they elicit identity threat for recipients.
+To address health disparities and motivate behavior change, one common intervention is to target information to populations believed to be at high-risk for a health condition.
+However, I theorize that these efforts can backfire when they elicit social identity threat for recipients.

-In my primary line of research, I use experimental methodology to test how members of minoritized (versus majority) groups respond to targeted health information when relevance is signaled through their social identities (e.g., their race or weight status).
-Moreover, I examine how (a) the dimensions on which recipients are targeted (e.g., identities vs health goals), and (b) shifts in social and temporal context (e.g., the New Year’s holiday) can influence responses to targeting.
-I am currently investigating interventions that improve engagement with targeted health communication and threatening communications more broadly.
+In my primary line of research, I use experimental methodology to test how members of minoritized groups respond to targeted health information when relevance of the information is signaled through their social identities (e.g., their race or weight status).
+Moreover, I examine how (a) the dimensions on which recipients are targeted (e.g., identities vs health goals), and (b) shifts in social and temporal contexts (e.g., the New Year’s holiday) influence responses to targeting.
+Thus, ongoing work identifies specific conditions under which the receipt of targeted health communication is more (versus less) threatening.

-In ongoing work, I investigate why racially-discordant interactions between non-Black physicians and Black patients are characterized by worse health outcomes, as well as physician behaviors that may improve the quality of these interactions.
+In ongoing work, I investigate why racially-discordant interactions between non-Black physicians and Black patients are characterized by worse health outcomes, as well as strategies that physicians can use to improve the quality of these encounters.

-In a third area of research, I investigate gender inequities in academic achievement by examining how environmental factors (e.g., being numerically underrepresented or witnessing discrimination) negatively impact women’s outcomes in STEM settings.
-These studies inform intervention development by offering insight into additional processes that may undermine belonging and drive women out of STEM settings.
+In a third area of research, I investigate cues within organizational settings (e.g., being numerically underrepresented) that can undermine outcomes for minoritized groups (e.g., Black Americans, women in STEM).
+Moreover, I examine why organizations' targeted efforts to engage racially minoritized groups may backfire.
+These studies inform intervention development by offering insight into additional processes that may undermine belonging and drive minoritized groups out of organizational settings.